The Plainclothesman: Overview

 The series ran from 1949 to 1954, and starred Ken Lynch, whose character was known only as "the Lieutenant".
 The main character's face was never seen on camera (with one exception) as the series used the "point of view shot" technique.
 The exception was a July 1952 episode, which featured flashbacks in which Lynch's (and the Lieutenant's) face was shown.

+The series’ opening shows a desk with a gun and badge on it, with hands looking at the gun, then placing it in a shoulder holster.
+A voice-over states:

+Hero without uniform.
+Unknown, unsung, but always on guard, protecting you against crime.
+Now see another criminal brought to justice through the eyes of the plainclothesman.

 The viewer saw scenes as the Lieutenant did.
 If he lit a cigar, his hand came toward the camera with a lighted match, and the viewers saw the tip of the cigar at the bottom of their television screen.
 If the Lieutenant was knocked down, the camera showed the view of looking up from the floor.
 When his partner, Sergeant Brady, or other characters, talked with the Lieutenant, they looked directly at the camera.

 The opening crime scene was shown in the objective style (not through the Lieutenant’s eyes), as were flashback scenes, where witnesses or suspects narrated what they saw.